SysFera/team-utils/README.md

 ### Current user

 To facilitate usage, there is a map in the config file that matches ChiliProject user ids to a "name". `imdoing` gets that name by doing the equivalent of a `whoami`.
 If you want to use `imdoing` and that your computer's username is different from your ChiliProject's username, you will need to edit the configuration file.

+### Server

+The server that `imdoing start/stop` tries to communicate with is contained in server.py.
+It needs to be run on a server accessible in-house (morgan-slave?).